Fábio Vieira (footballer, born 2000): Arsenal

 On 17 June 2022, Porto reached an agreement with Premier League club Arsenal for the transfer of Vieira for a fee of €35 million (£29.9 million) plus €5 million (£4.4 million) in add-ons.
 Four days later, a long-term contract was agreed.
 Having arrived injured, he made his league debut on 4 September, replacing Albert Sambi Lokonga in the 74th minute of the 3–1 loss at Manchester United.
 His first start occurred four days later in a 2–1 win over FC Zürich in the group stage of the UEFA Europa League, and he scored his first goal on 18 September to close a 3–0 domestic league victory at Brentford.

 On 6 August 2023, Vieira scored the decisive penalty in the shoot-out as Arsenal beat Manchester City in the FA Community Shield following a 1–1 draw at Wembley Stadium.
 On 11 November, he was sent off with a straight red card following a dangerous challenge on Burnley's Josh Brownhill in a 3–1 home victory where he featured 24 minutes from the bench, then endured a lengthy spell on the sidelines due to a groin injury.

 Vieira returned to Porto on 27 August 2024, on a season-long loan.
 He scored five goals from 42 appearances during his second spell, providing six assists.
 He participated with the team in the 2025 FIFA Club World Cup, where he assisted once and conceded a penalty in the 4–4 group-stage draw against Al Ahly.

+Hamburger SV

 On 1 September 2025, Vieira joined Hamburger SV, recently returned to the Bundesliga, on loan for the 2025–26 campaign.
-He was sent off twice in his first five league appearances.
+He was sent off twice in his first five league appearances; he bounced back, however, finishing with a squad-best seven goals and five assists in an easy escape from relegation.

+Vieira agreed to a permanent four-year deal on 1 September 2026, for an undisclosed fee believed to be €10 million.